RagedUnicorn/docker-tomcat/README.md

 docker stack deploy --compose-file=docker-compose.stack.yml [stackname]
 ```

 For a production deployment a stack should be deployed.
-The secret will then be taken into account and tomcat will be setup accordingly.
+The secret will then be taken into account and Tomcat will be setup accordingly.
 You can also set a password in `conf\tomcat-users.xml` but this is not recommended for production.

 ## Dockery

 In the dockery folder are some scripts that help out avoiding retyping long docker commands but are mostly intended for playing around with the container.
-For production use docker-compose or docker stack should be used.
+For production docker-compose or docker stack should be used.

 #### Build image